-If, on his last day of employment before retiring, a man tried to walk out the door with a favorite personal computer he used at work, what would happen?
+If, on his last day of employment before retiring, a man tried to walk out the door with his laptop, what would happen?
 Even if the company appreciated his expertise and commitment, they likely wouldn't let him leave with a computer.

 To make things more difficult, experts don’t always know what makes them an expert.
 The difficulty experts have in explaining their knowledge is understandable since they’ve acquired the majority of it slowly over the years through experience.
 To the expert, their knowledge often feels more like intuition rather than something that could be extracted, codified, and put to use.

-While tapping the knowledge of experts isn’t always an easy process, it’s something companies should be taking advantage of.
-By sharing their knowledge, experts can help the organization create more effective training experiences as well as improve performance and insights across the organization.
+Tapping into the knowledge of experts isn’t always an easy process, but it's something companies should be taking advantage of.
+By sharing their knowledge, experts can help create more effective training experiences as well as improve performance across the organization.

 In the book, Sources of Power: How People Make Decisions, Gary Klein presents a five-step process for extracting knowledge from experts, which he calls cognitive task analysis.